Get 80% off your plan for your first 3 months*

 "A small business might see their costs go up 30% and they feel that pain immediately," says Cowling.
 "But they know they can't pass the whole lot on to customers or sales will tank.
 So they put prices up 10% and take two-thirds of the hit."

 While businesses often sacrifice profitability in this way, it eventually becomes unsustainable.
+Here's how to protect your business against tighter margins:

-• Communicate clearly: Koziel adds that customers understand inflation is happening and price increases are expected.
+• Communicate clearly.
+Koziel adds that customers understand inflation is happening and price increases are expected.
 "Just be clear in your communication.
 It's the same if you're removing services because, for example, you can't find staff.
 Be open and honest.
 Loyal customers will still want to support you."

-6. Managing debt and finance
+7. Managing debt and finance

 Business loans are typically secured by assets such as machinery, inventory, or accounts receivable.
 All of these tend to lose value when a recession sets in.